NhlaksMaestro/RabbitMQExamples/readme.md

 run the backup script docs\PostGreSql\RabbitMQExampleDB which constains the schema
 ```
 # database
-Make sure the postgresql connection string is correct and the mongoDB script
+Make sure the postgresql and mongoDB connection string is correctly pointing to your environment.

 For the .NET Projects
 User must right click solution and restore nuget packages for the C#